 132 East Park Avenue

-This intimate and extensive play space is perfect for babies, crawlers and preschoolers.
-It features life-size dollhouses and stores for imaginative play, and everything from dolls to trains, blocks, puzzles, books, and art supplies.
+This intimate and extensive play space is perfect for babies, crawlers, and preschoolers.
+It features life-sized dollhouses and stores for imaginative play, and so much more, from dolls to trains, blocks, puzzles, books, and art supplies.
 Parents are encouraged to order lunch or an early dinner from one of the many nearby restaurants, and snacks and drinks are available at reasonable prices.
-Admission is $10 per child and $7 for crawlers; adults are free.
+Admission is $10 per child and $7 for crawlers; adults are FREE.
 Season passes at a discounted rate are available.
 Socks are required in the play space.

 Lolli Bop Cafe boasts more than 2,000 square feet of play space, and Wi-Fi for grown-ups.